Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/configuration/configuring-network-settings/index.md

   - /enterprise/admin/guides/installation/configuring-your-github-enterprise-network-settings/
   - /enterprise/admin/installation/configuring-your-github-enterprise-server-network-settings
   - /enterprise/admin/configuration/configuring-network-settings
-intro: 'Configure {% data variables.product.prodname_ghe_server %} with the DNS nameservers and hostname required in your network.
+intro: "Configure {% data variables.product.prodname_ghe_server %} with the DNS nameservers and hostname required in your network.
 You can also configure a proxy server or firewall rules.
-You must allow access to certain ports for administrative and user purposes.'
+You must allow access to certain ports for administrative and user purposes."
 versions:
-  ghes: '*'
+  ghes: "*"
 topics:
   - Enterprise
 children: